stefan22/login/README.md

 - background overlay
 - monetate

-> 2 javascript files: one for desktop and tablet and another one for mobile
+> 2 javascript files: one for desktop and tablet and another one for mobile implementations